The Cat Deworming Info You Need to Avoid This Potentially Fatal Condition

 How is my cat dewormed?

 After your veterinarian has identified and diagnosed your cat with worms, they will have a proper treatment plan according to the type of worms your cat has been diagnosed with.
-Your cat will be prescribed a dewormer medication that might be a small pill, liquid, injection, or topical medicine to be administered.
+Your cat will be prescribed a deworming medication that might be a small pill, liquid, injection, or topical medicine to be administered.

 Just the thought of your cat having worms is gross and disconcerting.
 No one wants their cuddly fur-baby - that sleeps where they sleep - to have worms.
 Most importantly, deworming your cat is important because of the negative health impact an infestation can have on your cat.
 Having worms can vary from just being annoying to life-threatening.
 Kittens and cats that are medically compromised or fragile with age are vulnerable to health issues from worms.
 They can get anemia or become severely dehydrated from vomiting and diarrhea.
 Kittens can have so many worms that they can not pass them through the GI tract, which can cause an intestinal blockage, a fatal condition.
 Infected kittens that are not dewormed can also have their growth and development negatively impacted.
 Healthy adult cats rarely have significant health issues from having worms, but they are at risk enough to say they need to be dewormed.